‘RHONY’ Bethenny Frankel Calls Out Fedex For Failing To Deliver During Storm

 Another added, “You do know that there was a big snowstorm on the east coast, right?
 I’m sure others have packages delayed too!”

-Bethenny Frankel certainly wasn’t the only one with a delayed package and when it comes to her fans’ thoughts on her tweet, they had many.
+Bethenny Frankel certainly wasn’t the only one with a delayed package, and when it comes to her fans’ thoughts on her tweet, they had many.
 In addition to the comments mentioned, Twitter users weighed in on Frankel’s situation with comments about her using a washing machine or going shopping.
 Others slammed the longtime reality star for being selfish for expecting FedEx staffers to risk their lives on the icy roads in an effort to get her clothing to her.

 A couple hours after her controversial tweet was shared, Bethenny Frankel promoted her Skinnygirl products and encouraged her fans and followers to check out her recipes online for tomorrow’s St. Patrick’s Day holiday.
 She also shared a throwback photo of herself in a skimpy swimsuit and asked fans, “Is it summer yet?”

-Bethenny Frankel hasn’t shared any further tweets to FedEx and the company’s tweet to her, which encouraged the reality star to send her tracking information to them, went unanswered.
+Bethenny Frankel hasn’t shared any further tweets to FedEx, and the company’s tweet to her, which encouraged the reality star to send her tracking information to them, went unanswered.

-In other Bethenny Frankel news, the reality star has been making headlines in recent weeks due to her love life with possible boyfriend Dennis Shields, who she was dating during Season 8 of The Real Housewives of New York City, and the recent harassment charges against her former husband, Jason Hoppy.
+In other Bethenny Frankel news, the reality star has been making headlines in recent weeks due to her love life with possible boyfriend Dennis Shields, whom she was dating during Season 8 of The Real Housewives of New York City, and the recent harassment charges against her former husband, Jason Hoppy.

-In August of last year, around the time her divorce from Jason Hoppy was finalized after nearly 4 years, Bethenny Frankel sparked rumors of an engagement to Dennis Shields after appearing on Twitter with a large diamond ring on her finger.
+In August of last year, around the time her divorce from Jason Hoppy was finalized after nearly four years, Bethenny Frankel sparked rumors of an engagement to Dennis Shields after appearing on Twitter with a large diamond ring on her finger.
 However, a short time later, a friend of the reality star shut down the rumors.

 “Bethenny is happy and enjoying her summer,” the insider told People Magazine.